mwestera/py4ling/exercises/15_basic text processing.md

 ```

 **15.8.** Two things can help you remember the aforementioned apparent asymmetry.
 First, try to think of a natural way in which to read `join` and `spit` commands, respectively, that will help you memorize the aforementioned apparent asymmetry.
-Second, try to understand _why_ Python was designed this way, i.e., why `join` is _not_ called as a method _of the list to be joined_, but as a method of the string to join by.
+Second, try to think of a reason _why_ Python may have been designed this way, i.e., why `join` is _not_ called as a method _of the list to be joined_, but as a method of the string to join by.

 **15.9.** Oh no!
 I copied a list of student names from a low-quality PDF and now all names are surrounded by weird symbols!
 See below -- imagine the list is much longer (so manual cleaning is not an option) but the type of 'noise' remains the same.
 Define a function that uses `split` and `strip` to return a list of separated, cleaned-up names: